francois-le-ko4la/LinuxTutorial/HowTo : Setup DNS on Ubuntu.md

 ![alt Avatar](https://avatars0.githubusercontent.com/u/24376156?v=4&s=100)
 # How to setup DNS on Ubuntu

 In general, the DNS is set up via DHCP.
-This allows a laptop to connect whatever the connection (home, starbuck, ...).
+This allows a laptop to connect whatever the connection (home, Starbucks, ...).
 In the case of equipment that does not move, DHCP is not always a good idea.
 For example, a DNS based on the Internet provider becomes a security flaw in setting up a VPN ...
 Our goal is to keep the DHCP that allows us to assign the IP but to freeze the DNS.

 ## Basic Methodology